UCD-Physics/Advanced-Lab-Website/content/docs/python/Python_HowTos/_index.md

 The links below will
 take you to the UCD Physics 'How-To' repository on GitHub.

-Here, you can browse
+{{% callout note %}}
-through the material, but if you wish to run the code or edit it to help your understanding, you can **click the 'open in colab' link** which will bring you to a webpage where you can easily run the code yourself!
+From any of the HowTo Notebooks on Github you can **click the 'open in colab' link** which will open a copy of the page in Google Colab  where you can easily run the code yourself and edit it to check if the changes do as you expect !
+{{% /callout %}}

 {{% callout warning %}} The Jupyter notebooks should be rendered statically on Github from which you can click the colab link to open